-The smallest cities in Florida, according to the 2016 statewide count, are Weeki Wachee and Westlake, each with a population of 5.
-Identify the 10 smallest cities and their populations.
-Explain that most of Florida's 412 cities, towns and villages are smaller than you would think.
+The smallest city in Florida, according to the 2007 statewide count, is Weeki Wachee, population 8.
+Identify the 10 smallest cities and their population.
+Explain that most of Florida's 411 cities, towns and villages are smaller than you would think.
 The median population for cities in Florida is only 5,700 people.